-Simmons has been a popular choice since 1983, for its high quality products and clear optic, the aim of it is to provide durable and long lasting rangefinders.
+Simmons has been a popular choice since 1983, for its high-quality products and clear optic, the aim of it is to provide durable and long-lasting rangefinders.
 On rifle scopes, binoculars and rangefinders, Simmons have all been a leader.

-Simmons Laser Rangefinder Review
+Simmons Laser Rangefinder Reviews

 As we talked before, the main types of Simmons laser rangefinders are volt 600 and Lrf 600 series.
 But each of them are different in one feature or another, therefore, we will make a Simmons laser rangefinder review for you to choose among them.

 This laser rangefinder is an entry-level rangefinder that meets basic needs on short-range hunting or golfing.
 The distance range of it is from 10-600 yards, with 4x magnification, you can view the scene far away, but is not as clear and good as 7x or 8x types of course.